rasulkireev/obsidian/obsidian/How to Take Smart Notes 202010131439.md

 - Wang, Zheng, and John M. Tchernev.
 2012.
 “The ‘Myth’ of Media Multitasking: Reciprocal Dynamics of Media Multitasking, Personal Needs, and Gratifications.”
 Journal of Communication 62 (3): 493–513.
 [[multitasking feels good but is actually is less productive 202012031642]]

+- Anders Ericsson, K. 2008.
+“Deliberate Practice and Acquisition of Expert Performance: A General Overview.”
+Academic Emergency Medicine 15 (11): 988–94. [[deliberate practice is the only serious way of becoming better at what we are doing 202012070107]]

 ## Summary (Short)

 ### Structure